-Carrot taco shells are low-carb healthy baked taco shells made of 5 ingredients and only 6g of net carbs per shell!
+Carrot taco shells are low-carb healthy baked taco shells made with only 5 ingredients and coming at 6 grams of net carbs per shell!
 Plus, they are gluten-free and grain-free too.

 Carrot taco shells are cheesy taco shells made of 5 wholesome ingredients.
 All you need to make these are: